Yugal0708/Waggle-mcp/README.md

 ## Core

-This repository is the public Waggle product repo: Apache-2.0 licensed, available on GitHub and PyPI, and focused on the local-first memory engine.
+This repository is the public Waggle product repo: Apache-2.0 licensed, available on GitHub and PyPI, and focused on the local-first memory engine...

 ## Tech Stack